kontan/Parsect/readme.md

-# Parsect / Parser Combinator for JavaScript/TypeScript
+# Parsect : Parser Combinator for JavaScript/TypeScript

 ** Sorry, this readme text is \*\*OLD\*\* and the API is mostly modified!  **

 ## Abstract

 **Parsect** is a parser combinator library for [TypeScript](http://www.typescriptlang.org/).
-It provides a easy way to write a readable parser in only TypeScript/JavaScript without any other domain-specific language like yacc/lex or ANTLR.
+It provides a easy way to write a readable parser in only TypeScript/JavaScript without any other domain-specific language like yacc/lex ANTLR or PEG.js.
 Naturally it can also be used from not only TypeScript and JavaScript.

 I got the idea for Parsect from [Parsec](http://www.haskell.org/haskellwiki/Parsec) parser combinator library in Haskell, however this is not a porting of Parsec.
 Unfortunately, this library doesn't have underlying Monad or Fanctor and it doesn't deal a string as a list of charactor.
 However, you can combine parsers in the same manner as Parsec with Parsect.

-Parsect characteristically has Haskell's **do notation**-like notation style.
+Parsect characteristically has Haskell's do notation-like notation style.
 This notation makes a parser more readable.
-Additionally, **Regular Expression Parser** also is supported.
-You can combine RegExp parsers with other parsers.
+Additionally, a regular expression parser also is supported and you can combine RegExp parsers with other parsers.

 Debugging parser is easy.
 You can set a breakpoint in the middle of your parser and watch that the parser consumes the input step-by-step.